michaelgena/nuxeo-indesign-connector/README.md

 # nuxeo-indesign-connector

 <img src="Screen-Shot.png"/>
-The nuxeo Connector for InDesign enables designers to import assets into an InDesign layout directly from nuxeo.
+The Nuxeo Connector for InDesign enables designers to import assets into an InDesign layout directly from Nuxeo Platform.
 The connector is divided into 2 parts, a server side and a client side.

 # Building